 “A few years later Trayvon Martin died which was a catalyst to me being an organizer,” Rattigan said.
 “Trayvon Martin could have been my brother and that’s why I stand so firm and so vocal about issues that are happening because I have seven brothers.”

 These violent encounters with police have gotten global publicity in recent years.
 Cases like the death of George Floyd and Brenna Taylor, and the wrongful arrest of the Central Park 5 have made people start the conversation of how to hold police officers who abuse their power accountable.

-In a study done by the a reported 85,000 law enforcement officers have been investigated for misconduct over the past decade.
+In a study done by the USA TODAY Network, a reported 85,000 law enforcement officers have been investigated for misconduct over the past decade.
 They also found that less than 10% of officers get investigated, however 2,500 officers have been investigated on 10 or more charges.

 It is because of numbers like these that Rattigan became more invested in community outreach and organizing.
 She completed internships with state Senator Perry Thurston and Congressman Al Lawson.
 She was able to learn about policies and legislation, and she then had an understanding of how much those things have an effect on the issue of police brutality and the overall mistreatment of Black people in America.

 Now as a 2018 graduate of FAMU with a bachelor’s degree in broadcast journalism, she is working with an organization called Dream Defenders whose purpose is organizing the youth to build power in our communities.
 She is the lead organizer and her job is to build political power and reimagine what safety looks like for Black and Brown people in Tallahassee.